malmarshall/Mental-Health-Dashboard/README.md

 # Overview

 When gaining my MPH, there was a lot of focus on data analytics and epidemiological trends.
 One topic that comes up a lot is mental health and social determinants of health.
-This project was creted out of a curiosity about mental health care and access in the rest of the world.
+This project was created out of a curiosity about mental health care and access in the rest of the world.
 Additionally, I wanted to take a deeper dive into the skills that I've learned and apply them to something personally relevant to me.

 # The Questions